-The National Museum of Scotland, which recently underwent a £46.4 million redevelopment, is a particular highlight.
+The National Museum of Scotland, which recently underwent a £46.4 million redevelopment, is a particular highlight in Edinburgh.
 In this museum, the whole family can find out more about natural history, Scotland’s past and ancient cultures.

-For those interested in art, the National Galleries of Scotland, made up of the National Gallery of Scotland, the Scottish Portrait Gallery and the Gallery of Modern Art, are an inspiring option.
+For those interested in art, the National Galleries of Scotland, made up of the Scottish National Gallery, the Scottish National Portrait Gallery and the Scottish National Gallery of Modern Art, are an inspiring option.

 There are also a range of fascinating historic churches in Edinburgh which you can explore for free.
 At Greyfriars Kirk you can see the statue of the loyal dog Greyfriars Bobby, who guarded his master’s grave for 14 years.